markpostal/kiln-watch/README.md

 ![](images/rate_of_change.png)

-All sections are updated every 60 seconds with the line graphs proceeding left-to right.
+All sections are updated every 60 seconds with the line graphs proceeding right to left.